rakannimer/react-orchestra/README.md

 [react-native-fs](https://github.com/johanneslumpe/react-native-fs) to cache sounds in the filesystem.

-[realm](https://github.com/realm/realm-js) as an offline store for caching and state storage ( might remove this in future versions unless I or someone builds up on realm features to improve react-orcchestra functionality )
+[realm](https://github.com/realm/realm-js) as an offline store for caching and state storage ( might remove this in future versions unless I or someone builds up on realm features to improve react-orchestra functionality )

 In your project root :